p-lr/TrekMe/Readme.md

 TrekMe is an Android trekking app to get live position on a map and other useful information, without ever needing an internet connection (except when creating a map).
-It differs from other similar apps in the source of maps as it isn't limited to OpenStreetMap.
-TrekMe is designed to work with any WMTS source such as USGS in USA, IGN France, Swiss topo, and so on.
+TrekMe is designed to work with any WMTS source such as USGS in USA, IGN France, Swiss topo, OpenStreetMap and so on.
 You can download an area of your choice so the cached tiles are available for offline usage.
-But it's not limited to that.
-If you own a paper map, just scan it, then prepare it to use inside TrekMe (see below).
-It also works if you have a huge single image (several Gb), as TrekMe is designed to work with arbitrary map size.
-The only limitation is the memory available on your device (smartphone, tablet).
 Finally, TrekMe is designed to consume very few CPU resources, to preserve the device's battery.

 ## <a name="TOC-Features-sum"></a>Features summary